yumekobe/Python-Gobang-AI/README.md

 This is a project for my university course.
 The goal of the project is to creat an AI gamer to play gobang with human.
 The process will be updated by the time
+Using Pygame

+## Control
+Mouse and keyboard

+## Technology
+Python 3.9 and Pygame 2.1.2

 March 5th, 2022:
 The main part of the Gobang game without AI is compeleted